 The Newport Beach Land Use Plan was certified on May 19, 1982.
 At the October 1998 Commission meeting, the Commission approved an amendment to the City's certified Land Use Plan to re-designate the subject site from "Retail and Service Commercial" to "Multi-Family Residential" which would bring the land use designation into conformance with the existing residential development on the project site.
-Furthermore, this land use re-designation allows future residential development to occur on the project site.
+Furthermore, this land use re-designation allowed future residential development to occur on the project site.
+The proposed development is consistent with this land use designation.
 However, the certified Land Use Plan is used as guidance since the standard of review is consistency with the Chapter 3 policies of the Coastal Act.
-The project, as submitted, has been found to be consistent with the Chapter 3 policies of the Coastal Act regarding public access and new development.
+The project, as conditioned, has been found to be consistent with the Chapter 3 policies of the Coastal Act regarding public access and geologic hazards.
 Therefore, the Commission finds that approval of the proposed development will not prejudice the City's ability to prepare a Local Coastal Program for Newport Beach that is consistent with the Chapter 3 policies of the Coastal Act as required by Section 30604(a).